Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 \subsection{Application to Europa}

-To apply the preceding arguments to Europa, it is necessary to determine the range of possible scalings of the parameters in Eq.~\eqref{VH1}.
-There is considerable uncertainty in the depth of Europa's ice shell, the depth of its ocean, and its internal composition.
-We assume 25 km ice shell thickness and 100 km ocean depth, which is consistent with the range of values predicted in recent literature.\cite{Anderson1998,Howell_2021,Wahr_EuropaTides} With a mean radius of $r_{E} \approx 1560$ km, this yields $r_{i} \approx 1435$ km.
-In keeping with Reference~\citenum{VanHoolst_Europa}, we use $\rho_{s} = 920 \ \text{kg} \ \text{m}^{-3}$ and $\rho_{i} = 3000 \ \text{kg} \ \text{m}^{-3}$.
-Next, the approximate scale of the gravitational coupling constant needs to be discerned.
-There is considerable uncertainty in the respective equatorial flattenings of the interior components of Europa, so the scale of $K_{G}$ is determined by a bulk flattening parameter $\tilde{\beta}$ defined below:
+To apply our analysis to Europa, it is necessary to determine the range of possible scalings of the parameters in the dynamical models.
+We primarily demonstrate this in-depth with the Van Hoolst model given by Eq.~\eqref{VH1}, but we generalize for a range of possible gravitational coupling strengths, which we show to be poorly constrained in the Van Hoolst model.
+There is additionally considerable uncertainty in the depth of Europa's ice shell, the depth of its ocean, and its internal composition.
+The historical thickness of the surface ice is also uncertain, and could have even had multiple freeze-thaw cycles as Europa's orbit has evolved over time.
+For our models, we neglect these unknowns and assume $\sim$24 km ice shell thickness and $\sim$100 km ocean depth, which is consistent with the range of values predicted in recent literature \citep{Anderson1998,Howell_2021,Wahr_EuropaTides}.
+With a mean radius of $r_{E} \approx 1560$ km, this yields $r_{i} \approx 1436$ km.
+In keeping with \cite{VanHoolst_Europa}, we use $\rho_{s} \sim 940 \ \text{kg} \ \text{m}^{-3}$ and $\rho_{i} \sim 3000 \ \text{kg} \ \text{m}^{-3}$.
+Next, an approximate scale of the gravitational coupling constant needs to be discerned.
+There is considerable uncertainty in the respective equatorial flattenings of the interior components of Europa, so the scale of the Van Hoolst model parameter $K_{G}$ is determined by a bulk flattening parameter $\tilde{\beta}$ defined below:

 Note $\rho_{0} \approx 1000 \ \text{kg} \ \text{m}^{-3}$ and $G = 6.674 \times 10^{-11} \text{m}^{3}/\text{kg} \ \text{s}^{2}$.
 For the purpose of analysis of the averaged system given in Eq.~\eqref{VH1}, it is more convenient to work with the following equations with non-dimensional time $\tau = nt$: